 - Post-rework, there was only one support considered Viable.
 His name is Rehgod.
 Imediately after the rework, Rehgar had high damage, healing, crowd control, mobility, pushing, and durability, making the entire support class (And to some degree, the warrior class as well) obsolete by comparison.
 Blizzard spent an entire month nerfing him patch after patch, and he only left the meta after they stopped him from casting his Ancestral Heal on himself.

 - Kael'Thas is one of the top Assassin heroes thanks to his multiple Herd-Hitting Attack spells, in a game that emphasizes team brawls.
 Get too close to each other when his spells go off, and you'll infect your teammates with Living Bomb, make his Flamestrike deals 8% maximum hp damage bonus (particularly painful for tanks, doubly worse if the Flamestrike is talented to explode twice), and his Phoenix dealing way more damage than it deserves.
-There's been patches that both buffed and nerfed him, but he remains one of the top tier Assassin heroes.
+There's been patches that both buffed and nerfed him, but he remains one of the top tier Assassin heroes, even close to 3 years after his release.
 The Dev Notes also lampshade it in one of the patches: